-GrowMeUp, which started in February 2015, aims to provide an affordable robot that is able to learn from older people's routines and habits and enhance and adapt its functionality.
+Growmeupeup ran from February 2015 until January 2018.
+It provided an affordable robot that is able to learn from older people's routines and habits and enhance and adapt its functionality.
 This way it can compensate for the gradual deterioration of the cognitive ability of the older person, while ensuring a consistent service provision and quality of life throughout the ageing process.

-To determine the effectiveness of the GrowMeUp system, trials will be performed in the Netherlands and Portugal on more than 60 end users for six months.
+To determine the effectiveness of the Growmeup system, trials were performed in the Netherlands and Portugal on more than 60 end-users over a period of six months.

 A Robot companion for the elderly – the Accompany project

 The project team carried out a wide range of studies and trials over three years, which included detecting the activity and status of people in a smart-home environment as well as focusing on robots' ability to remember and recall.
-Three interaction scenarios subsequently evaluated by elderly people and their informal or professional carers in France, the Netherlands and the UK.
+Three interaction scenarios were subsequently evaluated by elderly people and their informal or professional carers in France, the Netherlands and the United Kingdom.

-The ethics of human-machine interaction was a focal point of the project, resulting in the drafting of an ethical framework for care robotics (read Prof. Sorell's blog on the ethical framework).
+The ethics of human-machine interaction was a focal point of the project, resulting in the drafting of an ethical framework for care robotics, as pointed out Prof. Sorell in his blog post on the ethical framework.
 The framework stresses the autonomy of the user and the freedom to make their own choices.
-The underlying principle is that ageing users should not be treated differently than other adults just because they are old.
+The underlying principle is that ageing users should not be treated differently than other adults due to their age.

-Robot-Era is a project that aims to develop and demonstrate the general feasibility, effectiveness and acceptability of a set of advanced robotic services, integrated in an intelligent environment.
-The robots involved, will actively work in real life conditions and cooperate with real people and other robots, to support independent living and improve the quality of life and the efficiency of care for elderly people.
+Robot-era was a project that developed and demonstrated the general feasibility, effectiveness and acceptability of a set of advanced robotic services, integrated in an intelligent environment.
+The robots actively worked in real life conditions and cooperated with real people and other robots, to support independent living and improve the quality of life and the efficiency of care for elderly people.

 - taking the elderly person out grocery shopping or to the pharmacy